Joint Health Insurance For Couples

 The higher your excess, the lower your premiums.

 Excesses range from £0 to £5,000.
 Opting for the highest amount will provide significant premium savings, compared to a £0 excess.
-However, this does not mean you should automatically select the highest amount.
+However, this doesn’t mean you should automatically select the highest amount.
 You’ll pay this sum upfront before getting treatment, so it needs to be affordable.

-Take a look at the following quotes to get a better understanding of how excess impacts the overall premium.
+Take a look at the following quotes from Freedom Health to get a better understanding of how excess impacts the overall premium.
 This is based on the same criteria above (comprehensive cover for a couple aged 35).

 Your Ages